LouANEO/MOOCLive/Mails/README.md

 This repository contains code to extract data from the mails extracted from the database of exchanges on the liste XXX@mail.com between january 2013 and may 2016.

+This study is composed of several steps, each of them being run entirely by a runStep.sh bash code.
+The specific codes for each step are stocked in dedicated folders named after the step in "Data".
+Most of the results are written in the folder "Results", some temporary results are directly written in the folder dedicated to the step performed.
+The steps of the study and the way to run them are detailed thereafter in "#Howto".
+They are described in the order in which they should be performed.

+Before doing any work, the MIME files stocked in "archives_mail" must be converted from MIME format to TXT.

 ## CONVERSION

 The mails extracted directly from the database are registered in MIME format: we used the software TotalMailConverter to extract data from these files and create .txt files.

-## FOLDER "DATA"
+## STRUCTUREOF THE REPOSITORY

-The folder "Data" can be downloaded to have the data and the structure of files needed to execute the following bash files.
+The folder "Data" can be downloaded to have the data and the structure of files needed to execute the bash files.
+You might have to make each bash file executable using chmod before being able to run them.

 It contains 8 folders:
 - archivesMail (the initial data files)